 As you may (or may not) have noticed, cannabinol (CBD) is majorly trending in the wellness space as of late.
 It’s prized for its anti-inflammatory properties and acting as a natural pain reliever, as well as helping with anxiety and depression.
 The thing about CBD is that because cannabis is still illegal in most places there is not much clinical research out there on its actual benefits.
 I asked Anja Charbonneau, the Editor-in-Chief of Broccoli Magazine, to help break down CBD and what we know about it (see a few paragraphs below).
 As she points out, most of the information we have is based on anecdotal evidence.
 In the spirit of that, I’ll share my experience with taking CBD.

-I started taking CBD in early November when one of my favorite brands, CAP Beauty, sent me their adaptogenic CBD oil, The Daily Hit, to try out.
+I started taking CBD in early November.
 I’ve been taking it pretty consistently since then (except for a 10-day break when I was in Mexico), and I’ve noticed changes in my stress/anxiety levels, joint inflammation and my sleep.
 When I’m taking CBD, I sleep way more soundly.
 Falling asleep is a breeze, and once I’m sleeping it’s a very deep sleep.
 I’ve also noticed my body reacts less to stress.
-I feel way more calm and at ease in the mornings when I put CBD in my matcha.
+I love using CBD as a way to wind down from my day or when I’m feeling overly nervous, anxious or stressed out.
 Lastly, I’ve struggled with joint pain and inflammation for years since an 8-day stint in the hospital with a systemic joint infection in 2011 that left me unable to walk for a month.
 I’ve noticed that when taking CBD, my knees don’t bother me as much from day to day, as well as in my Barre3, yoga or Backbody Project classes.

 I mainly use the oil in my daily matcha potion or my evening Moon Milk.
 I’ve also been hearing amazing things about CBD bath products, so I’m dreaming of a cannabis-inspired bath in my near future.
 From nut milk to infused honey to face and body lotion, CBD is in everything these days.
 I’ve rounded up some of the best products out there (see bottom of post) based on recommendations from trusted sources and products that are on my list to try.
 It seems like there is a product out there for everyone.